Menu

 Your Credit Cards Are Maxed

 Maxed-out credit cards and zero available balance may mean that you compulsively overspend.
-Relying on credit cards to cover your necessities can unduly increase your debt.
-Additionally, credit cards accrue interest and additional fees, and it can be difficult to avoid debt if you chronically overspend on cards.
+An unchecked reliance on credit cards to cover your necessities can unduly increase your debt.

 You Buy Things Before Paying Your Bills